 With just a simple understanding of how aperture, shutter speed, and ISO work together, you can trust those shots will be properly exposed.

-These three pieces are what’s known as the exposure triangle.
+These three pieces are what’s known as the Exposure Triangle.

 How do they all work together?
 Knowing this, is the best preventative against unwanted overexposed photos.

 If you’re in a well-lit room using a wider aperture (say for a different reason like wanting a shallow depth of field), you’ll likely need to use a faster shutter speed so too much light doesn’t overexpose your shot.
-Because ISO controls brightness or light sensitivity, you’ll also want to keep this at a lower setting.
+Because ISO controls brightness you’ll also want to keep this at a lower setting.

 Remedying Blown Out Photography

 First things first.
 Learn how to take a properly exposed photo.
 No matter how well you know how to edit photos, having a strong understanding of how the Exposure Triangle works, can help eliminate your problems before they begin.